rebelsky/csc321-jekyll/_dev/_home/index.md

 ## About this course

-Welcome to the Fall 2017 section of Grinnell College's CSC 321, *Software Design: Principles and Practices*.
+Welcome to the Spring 2018 section of Grinnell College's CSC 321, *Software Design: Principles and Practices*.
 In CSC 321, we build your skills in software development to prepare you for projects in CSC 322 and elsewhere.
 The current model of the course focuses on